 Seeking asylum in Canada during the COVID-19 pandemic

 Please note that the situation is quickly evolving, and that while UNHCR will endeavour to update the below information regularly, asylum-seekers should also verify the information with Government authorities.

 Latest update: 14 December 2020

 For those intending on claiming asylum in Canada

 The Canadian government has applied restrictions to air travel, effective 18 March 2020.
 Subject to limited exceptions, air carriers are required to deny boarding to any person who is not a Canadian citizen or permanent resident, unless that person has resided in the U.S. for the past 14 days.

 Links to information:

 If you fall under one of the exceptions and arrive at a Canadian airport, procedures for making a refugee claim remain unchanged.
 Certain quarantine or isolation measures may apply following a medical screening.
 All persons entering Canada from another country, including the U.S., are currently asked to self-isolate for 14 days.
-Find out the latest travel advice from Health Canada for travellers arriving in Canada.

 For those coming to Canada through a land border